maxkleiner/PascalCoin/README.md

 cryptographic functions inspirated in code written by Ladar Levison and Marco Ferrante.

 Go to https://www.pascalcoin.org to find out more.

+### Chat with us, follow us, like us

+In case you have questions or just want to get in touch with like-minded PascalCoin users.

+ - Listen to our twitter on: https://twitter.com/PascalCoin
+ - Chat with us on discord: https://discord.gg/9YYZyw
+ - Join our subreddit on: https://discord.gg/9YYZyw

 ### Donations